 In the UK there’s an expression ‘mutton dressed as lamb‘.
 Apparently there’s something similar in the US, ‘sheep masquerading as lamb’.
 It’s a mean way of labeling an older woman who tries hard to look younger.

 It’s one of many ways women over 40 can be pigeon-holed and often then dismissed.
 How many positive words in English are there to describe a woman over 40?
 Cougar doesn’t exactly flatter.
 How about old maid?!
+Or crone?

 The Mutton Club turns those negative perceptions around, letting women claim the word mutton like the gay community claimed the word queer.
 Gaining entry to the Mutton Club is something to aspire to, not be afraid of!